Sinha's spectral sequence for long knots in codimension one and non-formality of the little 2-disks operad: Punctured knot model and configuration space model

 \end{enumerate}

-\section{Punctured knot model and configuration space model}
+\section{Punctured knot model $\PK$ and configuration space model $\mathcal{C}$}

-For some reason, we mainly deal with a version of the punctured knot model defined below instead of the cosimplicial model. \begin{defi} A {\em partition $P$ of } $[n+1]=\{0,1,\dots, n+1\}$ is a set of subsets of $[n+1]$ satisfying the following conditions. \begin{enumerate} \item $\cup_{\alpha \in P}\alpha =[n+1]$. \item Each element of $P$ is non-empty. \item If $\alpha, \beta \in P$, either of $\alpha=\beta$ or $\alpha\cap \beta=\emptyset$ holds. \item For each element $\alpha \in P$ and pair of numbers $i, j\in \alpha$ with $i<j$, any number $k$ with $i<k<j$ belongs to $\alpha$. \item $\# P\geq 2$, in other words the set consisting of the single element $[n+1]$ is not a partition. \end{enumerate} We call an element of $P$ a {\em piece of} $P$.
+For technical reasons, we mainly deal with a version of the punctured knot model defined below instead of the cosimplicial model.
+Throughout the paper, $n$ denotes a positive integer. \begin{defi} A {\em partition $P$ of } $[n+1]=\{0,1,\dots, n+1\}$ is a set of subsets of $[n+1]$ satisfying the following conditions. \begin{enumerate} \item $\cup_{\alpha \in P}\alpha =[n+1]$. \item Each element of $P$ is non-empty. \item If $\alpha, \beta \in P$, either of $\alpha=\beta$ or $\alpha\cap \beta=\emptyset$ holds. \item For each element $\alpha \in P$, if numbers $i,j,k$ satisfy $i<j<k$ and $i,k\in \alpha$, $j$ also belongs to $\alpha$. \item $\# P\geq 2$, in other words the set consisting of the single element $[n+1]$ is not a partition. \end{enumerate} We call an element of $P$ a {\em piece of} $P$.
 We regard a partition as a totally ordered set via the order induced by $[n+1]$.
-A partition $Q$ is said to be a {\em subdivision of} $P$ if $Q\not=P$ and each piece of $Q$ is contained in some piece of $P$. $\PP_n$ denotes the poset of partitions of $[n+1]$.
-Its objects are the partitions.
-A non-identity morphism $P\to Q$ exists if and only if $Q$ is a subdivision of $P$.
-By abuse of notation, we identify the partition $\{\{0\},\{1\},\dots, \{n+1\}\}$ consisting of singletons with $[n+1]$. \end{defi} \begin{exa} The following sets are examples of partitions of $[5]$:
+A partition $Q$ is said to be a {\em subdivision of} $P$ if $Q\not=P$ and each piece of $Q$ is contained in some piece of $P$.
+We let $\PP_n$ denote the category (or poset) of partitions of $[n+1]$.
+Its objects are the partitions of $[n+1]$.
+A unique non-identity morphism $P\to Q$ exists if and only if $Q$ is a subdivision of $P$.
+By abuse of notation, we let $[n+1]$ represent the partition $\{\{0\},\{1\},\dots, \{n+1\}\}$ consisting of singletons. \end{defi} \begin{exa} The following sets are examples of objects of $\PP_4$: